- Visa and Immigration Procedure in Japan

 It is necessary to provide with the Certificate of Tax Payment (nozei shomeisho to be obtaind at the local city hall/ward office) for the last 3 years.

-The re-application can be submitted anytime after the rejection and there is no limit in the number of times, although it is higly recommended to be careful with the kind and the content of the documents to be submitted in order to stay coherent.
+The re-application can be submitted anytime after the rejection and there is no limit in the number of times, although it is higly recommended to be careful with the kind and the content of the documents to submit in order to stay coherent.

-It actually happens that the only reason why your application for COE was rejected was because your application was not prepared well enough to convince Immigration.
+It actually happens that the only reason why your application was rejected was because your application was not prepared well enough to convince Immigration.

-There are cases where the re-application of COE was accepted after preparing the documents correctly, so you may not need to give up just yet.
+There are cases where the re-application was approved after preparing the documents correctly, so you may not need to give up just yet.